dani37x/E-lectro/README.md

   - [x] correct password with website standards
   - [x] Exists user
   - [x] Exists e-mail
-- [x] automatic function which take off block from users's accounts after specific date.
+- [x] automatic function which takes off a block from users' accounts after a specific date.
 - [x] Error handlers
-- [x] Event system, which gather errors, actions to `events.json` which will be perform by users
+- [x] Event system, which gathers errors, actions to `events.json` which will be performed by users
 - [x] Searching input for users which looking for products
 - [x] Trending rank.
 Rank searches from users.
-Function gather users queries and create rank with them, then they are going to appeal on searching input area
+Function gathers users queries and creates rank with them, then they are going to appeal on searching input area
 - [x] E-mails:
   - [x] no-reply mail
   - [x] reset password mail
   - [x] register code mail
-  - [ ] newsletter mail with recommendation
+  - [ ] newsletter mail with a recommendation
 - [x] user account activation session:
-  - [x] mail with key
+  - [x] mail with the key
   - [x] sets active action
 - [x] reset password sessions
   - [x] limited duration to 15 minutes